StarExec/StarExec/distribution/INSTALL.markdown

 ## Backend

-Starexec's backend refers to the utility that is responsible for accepting new jobs from the web app and distributing them over the available compute nodes.
+StarExec's backend refers to the utility that is responsible for accepting new jobs from the web app and distributing them over the available compute nodes.
-Starexec supports 3 different backend implementations, and which one you use can be configured using the BACKEND_TYPE field in starexec-config.xml.
-You have the option to use SGE (https://arc.liv.ac.uk/trac/SGE), OAR (https://oar.imag.fr/), or a simple local backend implemented in Starexec itself.
+StarExec supports 3 different backend implementations, and which one you use can be configured using the BACKEND_TYPE field in starexec-config.xml.
+You have the option to use SGE (https://arc.liv.ac.uk/trac/SGE), OAR (https://oar.imag.fr/), or a simple local backend implemented in StarExec itself.

 To install SGE or OAR, you will need to refer to their documentation.
-In the case of OAR, the document `OAR installation notes.txt` describes extra installation steps you should take to configure OAR for use with Starexec.
+In the case of OAR, the document `OAR installation notes.txt` describes extra installation steps you should take to configure OAR for use with StarExec.

-You will need to make sure that you have mapped the Starexec data directory, configured in starexec-config.xml, to a matching path on each compute node, as your compute nodes will need access to the Starexec data directory that exists on the head node.
+You will need to make sure that you have mapped the StarExec data directory, configured in starexec-config.xml, to a matching path on each compute node, as your compute nodes will need access to the StarExec data directory that exists on the head node.

-The local backend is a primitive solution if you only want to run jobs on the same machine that Starexec is running off of.
+The local backend is a primitive solution if you only want to run jobs on the same machine that StarExec is running off of.
 The local backend does not support multiple queues or nodes, and only a single job will run at a time.

 ## Email

-Starexec sends automated emails for several purposes, such as sending notifications when new users are registered or sending weekly status updates.
-To do this, Starexec requires an email address that it can send emails from.
+StarExec sends automated emails for several purposes, such as sending notifications when new users are registered or sending weekly status updates.
+To do this, StarExec requires an email address that it can send emails from.
 In starexec-config.xml, the EMAIL_USER field should be set to the email address to send from, and EMAIL_PWD, EMAIL_SMTP, and EMAIL_SMTP_PORT should be set as decribed.

 Any email server that supports SMTP can be used, but the default settings included in the config file show how to use a Gmail account.
-The EMAIL_SMTP field is set correctly for Gmail, and the SMTP_PORT field is set to 587, as Starexec uses TLS.
+The EMAIL_SMTP field is set correctly for Gmail, and the SMTP_PORT field is set to 587, as StarExec uses TLS.
 You should be able to use any desired Gmail account by plugging in your own account and password.
-Note that Gmail may initially block the Starexec app from sending mail until you log onto your account and confirm the activity.
+Note that Gmail may initially block the StarExec app from sending mail until you log onto your account and confirm the activity.
 Moreover, you may need to go into your Gmail account settings and allow access from less secure apps.
-Creating a fresh Gmail account for sole use by Starexec may be beneficial if you do not want to change your settings.
+Creating a fresh Gmail account for sole use by StarExec may be beneficial if you do not want to change your settings.

-Starexec has been tested using Gmail, but other email servers should also work provided you look up the correct SMTP server and port.
+StarExec has been tested using Gmail, but other email servers should also work provided you look up the correct SMTP server and port.
 Various settings may need to be changed in other email providers as well.

-Starexec is also configured to use a CONTACT_EMAIL, which is intended to receive emails directed at Starexec admins.
+StarExec is also configured to use a CONTACT_EMAIL, which is intended to receive emails directed at StarExec admins.
 This email address will appear on the site for users who want to send bug reports or ask questions.

-## Starexec Configuration
+## StarExec Configuration

-After all of the above dependencies have been installed, you can take the following steps to configure and deploy Starexec.
+After all of the above dependencies have been installed, you can take the following steps to configure and deploy StarExec.

 1) Under src/org/starexec/config you will see the file starexec-config.xml.
-This file contains the bulk of Starexec configuration, including specifying Starexec data directories, email settings, database connection settings, and several other items.
-You will need to go through this file and configure Starexec as you want, according to the documentation provided in that file.
+This file contains the bulk of StarExec configuration, including specifying StarExec data directories, email settings, database connection settings, and several other items.
+You will need to go through this file and configure StarExec as you want, according to the documentation provided in that file.

 2) In the top-level file local.properties, you will need to provide several configurable values.